humancomputerlab/boxbots-lelamp/docs/Workflows.md

 Workflows in the LeLamp runtime system enable you to create custom AI-powered behaviors for your robot lamp.
 Workflows help the robot follow a set of instructions sequentially, essentially forming a graph structure that defines how the robot should respond to different situations and execute tasks.

 The LeLamp runtime uses LiveKit AI to process these workflows, allowing your robot to intelligently follow complex instruction sequences and interact with its environment.
+Let's deconstruct how this works.

 ## Workflow Structure

-Each workflow consists of two essential files:
+In the code, each workflow consists of two essential files:

 1. **`workflow.json`** - Defines the workflow structure, nodes, edges, and execution logic
 2. **`tools.py`** - Contains the Python functions (tools) that the workflow can call during execution

-These files must be placed inside a folder named after your workflow (e.g., `my_custom_workflow/`), which is then uploaded to the `workflows/` folder in the LeLamp runtime repository.
+These files must be placed inside a folder named after your workflow (e.g., `my_custom_workflow/`), which you then upload to the `workflows/` folder in your LeLamp runtime repository.

 ## Creating a New Workflow

 ### Step 1: Create Your Workflow Folder

-First, navigate to the LeLamp runtime repository on your computer or Raspberry Pi:
+First, navigate to wherever you would like to edit the LeLamp runtime repository

 ```bash
 cd lelamp_runtime